 Hello!
 We are Geevie and Sophia and we are Spanish-American identical twins.
-We graduated college from the University of Minnesota just last May and we are now 22-year-old business women!
-Our Spanish heritage comes from our mom's side, who is from Spain and our dad is American.
-We grew up in Valencia, Spain and lived there for 5 years until moving to Minnesota in 2006.
+We graduated college from the University of Minnesota in May of 2020 and we are now 23-year-old business women!
+Our Spanish heritage comes from our mom, who is from Spain, and our dad is American.
+We lived in Valencia, Spain for 5 years until moving to Minnesota in 2006.
 We are still very much connected to our Spanish roots and visit our family frequently.

 Currently, it's just us two running our blog and business.
-We never thought that after graduating college in 2020, and getting a bachelor's degree in Global Studies, we'd be making deodorant in our mom's basement for a living (we're twins, so of course we studied the same thing).
+We never thought that after graduating college in 2020, and getting bachelor's degrees in Global Studies, that we'd be making deodorant in our mom's basement for a living (we're twins, so of course we studied the same thing).
 Global Studies is basically the interdisciplinary study of political, economic, ecological, social and cultural interconnectedness, on a micro and macro level, in the world.
-Although this study has nothing to do with making deodorant, we have a deep and educated understanding on how our business, and the beauty/skincare industry impacts the planet on all of these scales.
-Because of this understanding, we are committed to growing our business ethically and sustainably by keeping the health of the environment and our lovely customers as our top priorities.
+Although this study has nothing to do with making deodorant, we have an educated understanding on how our business, and the beauty/skincare industry impacts the planet on all of these scales.
+We are committed to growing our business ethically and sustainably by keeping the health of the environment and our lovely customers as our top priorities.

 WE CHANGED OUR NAME!

 We recently changed our name to 'Sustain Yourself' from 'Sustainyoself'.
-We are still phasing out our old labels that say 'sustainyoself' on the front, and most of our wholesalers have products with that name still.
+We are still phasing out our old labels that say 'sustainyoself' on the front, and some of our wholesalers still have old labels in their inventory.
 Go to our 'locations' tab to see what shops/stores offer our products!

 ABOUT OUR SHOP

-As we grow, we also hope to use our business and platform for good.
-2020 has been a year of growth and learning.
-As we continue to educate ourselves on systemic racism, white supremacy and the violence and injustice the Black community face, we will continue to spread awareness and helpful resources with our platform.
-We cannot promote sustainability without supporting climate justice, as minority groups stand at the front lines of experiencing inequalities on a socioeconomic and environmental level.
-Climate change is a social justice issue and Black lives deserve the same human experience as everyone else.
+As we grow, we also hope to use our business and platform for change and positive impact.
+We cannot promote sustainability without supporting climate justice, since minority groups stand at the front lines of experiencing inequalities on a socioeconomic and environmental level.
+Climate change is a social justice issue and Black/Brown lives deserve the same access and opportunities to a healthy, safe, and happy environment.
 Our blog is based on the idea of living sustainably to protect our environment.
-Climate change is happening, and awareness on this issue will help us sustain life on earth, as dramatic as that sounds.
-Climate change is already affecting people in the world: minority groups and communities.
+When we protect the environment, we protect those who experience environmental disasters first.
+Climate change is happening, and awareness on this issue will help sustain life on earth, as dramatic as that sounds.
+Unfortunately, climate related disasters are already affecting people in the world: minority groups and communities.
 In most cases, they will always be the first to experience climate catastrophes, have the most difficult time recovering from them due to lack of resources, and are not able to escape it or "move away".